thosgood/this-weeks-finds/markdown/101-151/week136.md

 the opposite of the category C. In other words, you can reconstruct an algebraic theory from its category of finitely generated free algebras in the simplest manner imaginable: just reversing the direction of all the morphisms!
-This is so nice I won't explain why it's true\...
+This is so nice I won't explain why it's true...
 I don't want to deprive you of the pleasure of looking at some simple examples and seeing for yourself how it works.
 For example, take the theory of groups, and figure out how every operation appearing in the